 When Does It Make Sense to Consider Purchasing a Corporate Airplane?

-- The few instances in which neither the 100% bonus depreciation rules nor the “section 179” small business expensing rules apply, or
+- The few instances in which neither the 100% bonus depreciation rules nor the “Section 179” small business expensing rules apply, or

-- When the taxpayer has elected out of 100% bonus depreciation and has not made the election to apply “section 179” small business expensing.
+- When the taxpayer has elected out of 100% bonus depreciation and has not made the election to apply “Section 179” small business expensing.
 In those cases the depreciation schedule is 20% of the cost for Year 1, 32% for Year 2, 19.2% in Year 3, 11.52% in Year 4, 11.52% in Year 5 and 5.76% in Year 6.

 Interestingly, the airplane “cost recovery” rules are more favorable than those for business vehicles.
-The business auto rules place annual caps on depreciation and in the year a vehicle is placed in service they cap both depreciation and “section 179” small business expensing.
+The business auto rules place annual caps on depreciation and in the year a vehicle is placed in service they cap both depreciation and “Section 179” small business expensing.

 In the case of a business-travel-only aircraft, post-acquisition expenditures are treated the same as post-acquisition expenditures for other machinery and equipment.